Skip to content

 Torticollis Care in Kentwood

-Torticollis, also called “wry neck,” is when a baby or child holds their head tilted or turned to one side due to tight or shortened neck muscles.
-You might notice one cheek appear flatter, or your child may always favor turning their head one way.
+Torticollis, sometimes called “wry neck,” occurs when a baby or young child holds their head tilted or turned to one side due to tight or shortened neck muscles.
+It’s more than just a preference for looking one direction.
+This physical restriction can affect how your child feeds, plays, develops motor skills, and even how their skull shapes during those crucial early months.

 Signs That Torticollis May Be Present